cBioPortal/cbioportal/docs/Pre-Build-Steps.md

     mysql>  flush privileges;
     Query OK, 0 rows affected (0.00 sec)

+## Change MySQL config

+Depending on your needs one can improve the performance of MySQL by finetuning the configuration parameters, we use the following `mysql.cnf` file: https://github.com/knowledgesystems/knowledgesystems-k8s-deployment/blob/master/cbioportal/cbioportal_mysql_db_values.yml.
+Notably the `innodb_buffer_pool_size` can affect performance quite drastically, pick one that fits with your setup: https://scalegrid.io/blog/calculating-innodb-buffer-pool-size-for-your-mysql-server/.

 ## Create a Maven Settings File

 In order to access your database, you must create a Maven settings.xml file, and populate it with your database username and password.